Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 ## Motivations

 Enneagram Type 5s are motivated by a core desire for knowledge, understanding, and self-sufficiency.
 They seek to accumulate knowledge and expertise in their areas of interest, and to become self-reliant and independent in their pursuits.
-Specifically, some of the common motivations of Enneagram Type 5s may include:
+Some of the common motivations of Enneagram Type 5s may include:

 - To acquire knowledge: Type 5s are motivated by a deep curiosity and desire for understanding.
 They seek to learn and explore, often immersing themselves in their areas of interest.
 - To be self-sufficient: Type 5s value their independence and autonomy, and are motivated to be self-sufficient and self-reliant in their pursuits.
 They may prefer to work alone or to have a high degree of control over their work.